 Localization is essential, but it isn’t easy.
 Understanding the challenges of localization when expanding into new markets will help your company better prepare for the road ahead and choose the Translation Management System (TMS) best aligned with your globalization strategy.

-After over a decade of helping companies go global, we’ve been able to identify the most common challenges that companies of sizes and stages run into when localizing.
+After over a decade of helping companies of all sizes go global and providing a best-in-class SaaS translation platform, we’ve been able to identify the most common challenges that companies of sizes and stages run into when localizing.
 Here are the six biggest challenges of localization and translation management, and how to overcome them.

 Localization is a growing industry.
 Companies looking to expand to new territories are often uncertain where to begin.
 Before researching localization platforms, it’s important to understand the translation management industry, as well as hone in on your company’s local and global business needs.
 Things like how often translated content will be published, how many translators will be working on projects, and whether or not content will be uploaded manually or automatically are all key considerations when choosing a Translation Management Platform.

 Lacking the necessary resources